 My second book – Less Beaten Paths of America: Offbeat and Quirky Roadside Attractions is currently being worked on.
-My hope is to have it published by March 30, but to also make it available for PRE-ORDER at a reduced rate by the 10th of February and run that special through mid-March.
+My hope is to have it published by June 30.
 Like the first book, this will also be available for Kindle.
 Unlike the first book, Volume Two will be chock full of COLOR photos from all over the U.S. and Canada and will include my fun stories about the dozens of quirky attractions I feature in the book.
 It will definitely be a fun read!!

 The cover for the new book has just been completed.
 Once again, this was nicely done by my good friend Antsy McClain.
 The original photography is mine with some cute edits by my pal Doug Kirby, one of the founders of RoadsideAmerica.com, and a talented photo manipulator!!